nighthawk/web-longplay/longplay/ios/index.md

     fontawesome: fas fa-list-ul
     new_in: 2.0
   - title: Discover forgotten treasures
-    description: Sort by negligence to reveal albums you haven't listened too in a while but rated highly.
+    description: Sort by negligence to reveal albums you haven't listened to in a while but rated highly.
     fontawesome: fas fa-gem
   - title: Funky sort options
-    description: Sort by name, addiction, brightness, negligence, memory, recency or your ratings.
+    description: Sort by name, addiction, brightness, negligence, memory, recency, or your ratings.
 Explained via a little in-app dictionary.
     fontawesome: fas fa-magic
   - title: Star ratings make sense again
     description: Sort orders adapt to your star rating, or set your playback to auto-skip songs below a certain rating.
 Rate right in the app.